dcompute/Zepto-Cookie/README.md

 ## Examples

+Set a cookie:

 `$.cookie('user', 'johnd');`

-Sets the cookie 'user' to 'johnd'.
+Read the value of a cookie:

 `$.cookie('user');`

-Returns the value of the 'user' cookie.
-After the example above, the result would be 'johnd'.
+If ran after the first example, would return `johnd`.